ragingwind/cca-delegate/readme.md

 ## Test

-We recommend that run each test for purpose.
-Specially, You can run `test:run` command with PLATFORM and TARGET environment variable for running on variety platforms
+We recommend that run from each test for your purpose with ENV options.
+You can run `test:run` command with PLATFORM and TARGET environment variable for running of application

 ```
 npm run test:config
 npm run test:platform
 PLATFORM=chrome npm run test:run
 TARGET=192.168.0.2 npm run test:run
+npm run test:package
 ```

 ## License